Tuesday 28 January 1941

 European Air Operations: The lousy winter weather continues to hamper air operations in northern Europe.
-The Luftwaffe continues its random nuisance raids on scattered targets in the southeast, with a few bombs dropped on London.
-The RAF raids the Naples airport, railway facilities and marshalling yard.
+The Luftwaffe continues its random nuisance raids on scattered targets in the southeast, dropping a few bombs dropped on London.
+The RAF raids the Naples airport, railway facilities, and marshaling yard.
 The bombers also attack Catania and Comiso airfields, the bases of Fliegerkorps X.

 The Luftwaffe (I,/KG 40 Focke Wulf Fw 200 Condors) bombs 1944 ton British freighter Pandion in the Northwest Approaches north of the westernmost points of Ireland.
 The ship makes it to Loch Swilly, where it anchors.
 However, the damage proves too great for the crew to handle.
-First, they beach the ship, and later abandon it.
+First, the crew beaches the ship, and later abandon it.
 The weather eventually destroys the ship entirely.

 Norwegian freighter Erling Jarl runs aground and sinks at Brønnøysund, Nordland.
 There is one death.
 The ship later is raised, repaired and renamed Bodø.

-Responding to completely erroneous rumors that liner Empress of Australia has been sunk, the Admiralty issues an odd statement that the ship is "safe in port."
+Responding to completely erroneous rumors that liner Empress of Australia has been sunk, the Admiralty decides to issue an odd statement that the ship is "safe in port."

 Convoy OB 279 departs from Southend, Convoy AN 14 departs from Port Said for Piraeus,